SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 You are trying to close the actual current window --- not a copy of it.

+..
+XXX the window object above is representing a resource

 It is unclear
 what it would even mean
 to copy a ``Window`` in the first place.